godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 **Solution:**

-It turns out that a we had configured Hue Savety Valve for impala.
+It turns out that we had configured Hue Savety Valve for impala.
 Before the upgrade we followed a tutorial to use impala: [Installing and using Impala](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/Impala/Installing-and-Using-Impala/ciiu_impala_odbc.html) with Hue.
 Properties are pointing to port 21000 which is the port for the HiveServer1 protocol, but the newer verion is using HiveServer2 protocol which is running on port 21050.
 In the current version of the Cloudera Manager you can choose the impala service and you don't need to specify the impala properties yourself.